 Autophagy deserves special attention here, as a case can be made it’s the single most important metabolic process to select for if the aim is to slow the aging process and promote a high-performing body and brain.
 You don’t win a Nobel Prize in medicine unless you’re working on something that legitimately has the potential to change humanity.

-Autophagy is still relatively obscure outside the biochemistry/cell bio/endocrinology worlds, but my intuition (and hope) is that it will receive increasing attention in mainstream natural health and nutrition media over the next 5 years or so.
+Autophagy is still relatively obscure outside the biochemistry/cell biology/endocrinology worlds, but my intuition (and hope) is that it will receive increasing attention in mainstream natural health and nutrition media over the next 5 years or so.

 As Yoshinori Ohsumi and others have described, autophagy is the process by which cells degrade and then recycle unneeded or dysfunctional proteins and organelles (via lysosomes).